google/node-sec-roadmap/chapter-1/threats.md

 environment for server-side JavaScript is quite different from that for client-side JavaScript.
 For example,

-* Client-side JavaScript runs in the context of the [same-origin policy][] possibly with a [Content-Security-Policy][] which governs which code can load.
+* Client-side JavaScript runs in the context of the [same-origin policy][] possibly with a [Content-Security-Policy][CSP] which governs which code can load.
   Server-side JavaScript **code loading** is typically only constrained by the files on the server, and the values that can reach `require(...)`, `eval(...)` and similar operators.
 * Client-side JavaScript typically only has access to data that the human using the browser should have access to.
 On the server, applications are responsible for **data [compartmentalization][]**, and server-side JavaScript also has direct access to storage systems and other backends.
 * **File-system access** by the client typically either requires human interaction
   (`<input type=file>`, `Content-disposition:attachment`), or can only access